-Perhaps in the long run, being the optimist SEBI’s & the RBI were able to make the securities market a more safer and regulated place than it was before.
+Perhaps, in the long run, being the optimist SEBI’s & the RBI were able to make the securities market a safer and regulated place than it was before.

 What Actually Happened!
-Rise of the ‘Big Bull’
+The rise of the ‘Big Bull’

 He used bank receipts as collateral and used that muscle to buy stocks, in one case he pushed the price from Rs 200 to Rs 9,000.

 Total scam amounted to USD 850 million, that is slightly under a Billion dollars, in 2012 Rupees inflation adjusted the total scam is about 24,000 crores.

 Banks lend each other money, one such transaction was called the ready-forward agreement which is basically a bank receipt which is backed by some collateral.
 Mehta’s firm used to broker these transactions between banks.
 It is said that he took one week (or more) to broker a bank receipt between one bank and another bank, in the meanwhile he asked the second bank 1 week’s time as well to find a buyer.
 This circulation went on with several banks and allowed him to always have collateralized backed securities from various banks which were essentially ‘in transit’.
 They were used as money to aggressively invest in the stock market.
 The ‘scam’ was essentially a regulatory failure.

 Bank receipts are backed by government securities so they have intrinsic value.
 Banks never moved the security itself, the Bank receipt acted as the security itself.